-Evaluation of the Municipal Manager Evaluation of Managers Accountable to the Municipal Manager Mayor MM Chairperson of the audit committee Chairperson of the audit committee Executive Committee Member Executive Mayoral Committee Member Mayor or MM from another municipality MM from another municipality Ward Committee Member nominated by HR Manager or Manager responsible PMS for Mayor secretarial purposes HR Manager or Manager responsible PMS for secretarial purposes e) Unacceptable performance will be handled through providing remedial support to improve the employee's performance for an agreed timeframe (with the employer).
-If such structured attempts prove to be unsuccessful, the employer should take steps to terminate the contract on ground of unfitness or incapacity.
-In the case, there should be adherence to the provisions of the Labour Relations Act.
+Evaluation of the Municipal Manager Evaluation of Managers Accountable to the Municipal Manager Mayor MM Chairperson of the audit committee Chairperson of the audit committee Executive Committee Member Executive Mayoral Committee Member Mayor or MM from another municipality MM from another municipality Ward Committee Member nominated by HR Manager or Manager responsible PMS for Mayor secretarial purposes HR Manager or Manager responsible PMS for secretarial purposes c) Performance assessment will form the basis of rewarding outstanding performance and correcting unacceptable performance.

-- c) Performance assessment will form the basis of rewarding outstanding performance and correcting unacceptable performance. - d) Using the rating calculator, the range of performance bonus will allocated as follows, as a percentage of the all-inclusive remuneration package.
+d) Using the rating calculator, the range of performance bonus will allocated as follows, as a percentage of the all-inclusive remuneration package.